KhaledBadran/SOEN7481_Project/README.md

 * GPU is not required.
 * To check for project activity on GitHub, a valid GitHub token is required.
 * Finding the optimal parameters takes ~1 hour.
-* To establish the baseline (vocabulary) model, we rely heavily on the steps followed by a previous study:
+* To establish the baseline (vocabulary) model, we rely heavily on the replication steps [here](https://github.com/GuillaumeHaben/MSR2021-ReplicationPackage).
+* To extract the test smells, we run the [PyNose](https://github.com/jetbrains-research/pynose) tool through the JetBrains IntelliJ IDEA, which was needed at the time we conducted the study.
+ The newer version of the tool only require PyCharm to be installed.